1. Название статьи, автор, стиль.

 store oxygen in their blood and muscles.
 Marine mammals have a higher

-percentage of oxygen-storing red blood cells than most mammals,
+percentage of oxygen-storing red blood cells than most mammals, making

-.
+their blood thick and viscous.
 They also have a high blood-to-body-volume ratio.

 «They simply have a bigger savings account than we do,» Fahlman says.